Machx/Konkyo/README.md

 A set of common code I use across my projects.
 Not meant to be all encompassing, this package is intended to be a small package that can be used in many different applications.

-## What does "Konkyo" mean?

-Konkyo ( 根拠 ) is Japanese and means Foundation, basically this is my Foundation Swift Package.
-Like the Foundation Framework, this does not include UI code in this package.

 ## License

 The Konkyo Swift Package is licensed under the Apache 2 License.